-Management Measure 2023 Update
+Management Measure 2024 Update

-1.0 Reduce bird feeding at Louise Hays Park and UGRA continues monthly surveys to track

-Kerrville-Schreiner Park recreator and waterfowl presence at
+1.0 Reduce bird feeding at Louise Hays Park and Kerrville-Schreiner Park UGRA continues monthly surveys to track recreator and waterfowl presence at

-Louise Hays Park and Kerrville-Schreiner
+Refrante-Schlenier Lark Louise Hays Park and Kerrville-Schreiner

 Park.

 1.1 Public Education UGRA staff continues to spread the public

 service announcement "Don't Feed the

-Ducks" on radio programs, social media
+Ducks " on radio programs, social media

 posts, newspaper articles, and

 presentations.
 In 2016, UGRA partnered

 with the City of Kerrville Parks and

 Recreation staff to develop and install

 "Don't Feed the Ducks" signage at city

 riverside parks.
 UGRA has purchased

 replacements and additional signs when

-necessary.
+200-1 necessary.

 2.0 Reduce number of birds roosting and nesting UGRA continues monthly surveys of

-on bridges directly over the study area waterways roosting and nesting along the Highway
+on bridges directly over the study area waterways roosting and nesting along the Highway 16 bridge.

-16 bridge.
 In 2013, bird exclusion netting

 was installed along the Highway 16

 bridge and UGRA staff routinely inspects

 the bridge netting from the ground.
-In

-2023, UGRA staff made needed repairs to

-3.0 Manage the waterfowl population at Louise the netting.
-UGRA continues monthly surveys to track
+3.0 Manage the waterfowl population at Louise UGRA continues monthly surveys to track

 Hays Park and Kerrville-Schreiner Park recreator and waterfowl presence at

-They's Fark and Kerry me Sememer Fark Louise Hays Park and Kerrville-Schreiner
+Louise Hays Park and Kerrville-Schreiner

 Park.

 4.0 Reduce human contributions through ongoing UGRA partnered with Kerr County

 lateral sewage line re-placement, sewer Environmental Health Department

 inspection and rehabilitation, ongoing septic (KCEHD) to develop and print

 system plan review and registration, mapping of homeowners' guides for proper OSSF

 the priority OSSF area, and an education program usage and maintenance.
 UGRA continues

 for OSSF owners. to print and distribute these guides.

 UGRA staff continues to include OSSF

 topics in presentations and invites

-KCEHD staff when appropriate.
+41 C'4 CW '11 W 4 1 C 4 KCEHD staff when appropriate.

 4.1 City of Kerrville Wastewater Infrastructure The City of Kerrville continues to

 maintain and improve the system in

 accordance with their Water and

 Wastewater Master Plan